-- Making them aware of the school policy. - Establishing what is unacceptable behaviour and what is praiseworthy. - Letting the children see that you are in close communication with all members of the school community and sharing the same rules and expectations e.g. School Council.
+- Making them aware of the school policy. - Establishing what is unacceptable behaviour and what is praiseworthy. - Letting the children see that you are in close communication with all members of the school community and sharing the same rules and expectations e.g. assembly, breakfast club and playtimes.

-Expectations Teachers Have of Children ATTITUDES TO AUTHORITY
+Expectations Teachers Have of Children

+ATTITUDES TO AUTHORITY